hdmi/ProceduralWallpapers/README.md

 - Colored toasts
 - Refactor and implement MVP
 - Fix beginning and ending of lines in Lines Wallpapers
+- Share button in the toolbar (momentary location)

 # DONE
 - Create github repository for the TFM